dec1costello/Golf/TOUR_Championship_2011/README.md

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)

 I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
 It guides model choice and assumption validation, while also revealing insights through visualization.
 By addressing data quality and understanding patterns early, here I establish a strong foundation for the rest of my project.
-For example, we can start exploring SG at a round, hole, and drive level to help us make assumptions when we eventually build a model to look at SG at a shot level basis.
+For example, we can start exploring SG at a round, hole, and drive level to help us make assumptions when we eventually build a model to look at SG on a shot level basis.

 ### [SG per Round](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/StrokesGainedPerRound.ipynb)